-With the budgeted replacement of the Department's 15-year-old Fire Records Management (RMS), the Department looks forward to consolidated, integrated and accurate RMS data.
-This data will allow for more informed decision in the future operations of the Department.
+With the Assistant Chief's unanticipated departure the updating of the Department's 15-year-old Fire Records Management (RMS) has been slightly delayed.
+The Department looks forward to more consolidated, integrated and accurate RMS data.
+It is hoped that this data will be available in FY18 to allow for more informed decisions in the future operations of the Department.

 The Department exercises every opportunity for regionalization.
-The issue of regionalization is still an issue that needs to be addressed, in a much broader scale.
+The issue of regionalization is still an issue that needs to be addressed, on a much broader scale.
 Although this issue continues to be brought up, not much can be done on a Department level to move this concept along.
 The largest single regional effort is the Department's participation in Metro Fire.
 Metro Fire is a regional mutual aid organization comprised of 34 fire departments geographically located around the City of Boston.
+Recently, this mutual aid system demonstrated its robustness but also its shortcomings with a 10+ alarm fire in Cambridge.
+Although Cambridge received a historic amount of aid it left these 33 other communities with very little mutual aid if it was to be needed.

 The Department is participating in a regional Incident Management Team (IMT) with the North East Massachusetts Law Enforcement Council (NEMLEC) by providing a support team member versed in fire department operations.
 The Department will continue to explore regionalization efforts as they are presented.